 Deworm The World Initiative

-Deworm the World Initiative provides technical assistance and funds for programmes that treat people for parasitic worms
+Deworm the World Initiative provides technical assistance and funds for programs that treat people for parasitic worms

 - Intestinal worms like hookworm, roundworm, and whipworm are Neglected Tropical Diseases, which don't currently get the attention they deserve